 Folding bikes, of which the Brompton brand reigns supreme, are designed to fold up into a compact size so that you can store them away when you're not using them, or cycle to the train or bus station and fold them up once you get there.
 Folding bikes also fit neatly into a car or hall cupboard.

-Defining characteristics: A folding bike frame folds up into a compact size aided by small wheels.
+Defining characteristics: A folding bike frame folds up into a compact size aided by a small rear and front wheel.
 A more upright riding position.

 Get a folding bike if: You want to start cycling on your commute but it's a bit far, or you want to own a bike but have very little storage space.